mcharouk/aws/Certification/machinelearning.md

 * can use own inference code
   * can extend Sagemaker managed container to inherit all the libraries and dependencies
   * can BYOC
+  * it consists of providing custom docker CMD to start
+    *  for real time inference, provide an endpoint serving /invocations with PUT method.
+Can write custom code there.

 ### Instance types